kuuyyaa/02-portfolio/README.md

 # Usage

 Deployed portfolio can be accessed through this [link](https://kuuyyaa.github.io/02-portfolio/).

+As of latest update, only one project application (SEO) is deployed.
+More will be added in the near future.
+'Resume' in the navigation bar is non-responsive, but will be linked to a completed resume in a following update.

 This website has been optimized to work on mobile devices:
 ![screenshot of mobile view](./assets/images/mobile-screenshot.png)